-40 U.S.C. § 5104(e)(2)(D) and (G)
+Restricted Building or Grounds) 40 U.S.C. § 5104(e)(2)(D) and (G)

-(Violent Entry or Disorderly Conduct on
+DEFENDANTS

-: Capitol Grounds)
+(Violent Entry, Disorderly Conduct, and : Parading in Capitol Building or Grounds)

 MOTION TO SEAL AFFIDAVIT IN SUPPORT OF CRIMINAL COMPLAINT

 The United States of America, by and through the United States Attorney for the District of Columbia, respectfully moves for an order to place and maintain under seal, until the Arrest Warrant is executed, the Affidavit in Support of Criminal Complaint, Criminal Complaint, and Arrest Warrant in the above-captioned matter, this Motion and Supporting Memorandum, the proposed Order attached to this Motion, and any Order granting this motion.
 In support thereof, the government states as follows: